johnwlockwood/txnats/example/README.md

 This is an example of controlling devices over the network.

-Recommend to downloading the gnatsd server from [nats.io](http://nats.io) and running it and then run these scripts with `--host` set to the address of the computer running it.
+I recommend downloading the `gnatsd` server from [nats.io](http://nats.io) and running it and then run these scripts with `--host` set to the address of the computer running it.